Services

 9-1-1 should not be used for information or to connect you with an officer or other department member.

-The Criminal Investigations Division (C.I.D.) is comprised of veteran detectives who are committed to investigating crimes in Pineville and sometimes outside of Pineville.
+The Criminal Investigations Unit is a component of the Criminal Investigations Bureau (C.I.B.).
+The unit is comprised of veteran detectives who are committed to investigating crimes in Pineville and sometimes outside of Pineville.
 The detectives investigate a variety of cases, ranging from felonies to serious misdemeanors.
-C.I.D. often works closely with the patrol division to ensure that cases get solved.
+The unit often works closely with the Patrol Bureau to ensure that cases get solved.
 Maintaining a professional business relationship with the assistant district attorneys and other law enforcement agencies throughout our community is a key component needed to stay steps ahead of crime.

 Patrol